 In a male-dominated culture, however, it is critical to reach the men.
 So, in 1990, the mission decided to begin outreaches to these westernized Xhosa men, who were living in the townships and gainfully employed.
 Many wore Western clothes.
 They had shoes, watches, and jobs, and they also could read their own language.
 Consequently, ministering to them was significantly different from ministering to the Xhosa in the rural villages.

 As a result of these outreaches, a new ministry called African New Life Ministries (ANLM) was soon developed that focused on reaching Xhosa men living in the squatter camps.

-Over the last couple of decades, ANLM has planted many churches throughout the cities and townships of southern Africa.
-The main mission center for ANLM is located in Msobomvu.
-In addition to reaching the western amaXhosa, they have now begun to establish churches in the rural (not remote) areas of the Transkei.
+Over the last few decades, ANLM has planted many churches throughout the townships of southern Africa.
+The main mission center for ANLM is located in Msobomvu, Transkei.
+In addition to its ministry in the black squatter camps, ANLM has begun to establish churches in the Xhosa homelands.